 For the Symposium programme, see here.
 The interactive programme was developed by our second- and first-year student reps with the support of the host university and the EASTBIO team.

-We offer students accommodation on the night of the 11 June so as to facilitate cohort-building and consolidate relationships formed during our training activities throughout the year.
-We encourage and celebrate our supervisors in their attendance and engagement with the programme prior to and during the Symposium - please note that supervisors are not expected to attend on Sunday the 11 June but are more than welcome to if they so wish.
+We offered all delegates accommodation on the night of the 11 June so as to facilitate cohort-building and consolidate relationships formed during our training activities throughout the year.
+We encouraged our supervisors to attend and engage with the programme prior to and during the Symposium - please note that although supervisors were invited to attend both days, they were primarily expected to engaged with the various sessions on the Monday.

-This year's event will be focussed on the Societal Impact of Research and will offer EASTBIO students and supervisors the opportunity to interact with one another and invited guests and to engage with the topic via discussion and purpose-built workshops.
+This year's event was focussed on the Societal Impact of Research and will offered EASTBIO students and supervisors the opportunity to interact with one another and invited guests, and to engage with the topic via discussion and purpose-built presentations.